tc39/proposal-canonical-tz/README.md

 **`GetCanonicalTimeZoneIdentifier(_identifier_)`** - Rename of [ECMA-402 CanonicalizeTimeZoneName](https://tc39.es/ecma402/#sec-canonicalizetimezonename), but moved to ECMA-262 and updated to no longer be implementation-defined.
 Similar implementation to `GetAvailableTimeZoneIdentifier`, but will return `[[LinkTarget]]` when non-empty and `[[Identifier]]` otherwise.
 Can't throw.

-### 2. Align spec with implementation behavior
+### 2. Clarify spec to prevent more divergence

 Currently, the ECMA-402 spec (and the 402 section of the Temporal spec) tells implementers to use TZDB, but doesn't provide enough detail to differentiate the myriad ways that TZDB data can be built.
-(TZDB's makefile has a number of build options that yield normatively different results.)
+(TZDB's makefile has a number of build options that yield normatively different data file output.)

 In this step, we'd update the spec to provide more guidance for implementers about which TZDB data is in vs. out of scope, especially around canonicalization behavior.

-The goal would be to be broad enough to encompass existing implementations in Firefox and V8/WebKit but not any broader than that.
+The changes would be broad enough to encompass existing implementations in Firefox and V8/WebKit but not any broader than that.

-There's useful info in [@anba](https://github.com/anba)'s comments [here](https://github.com/tc39/proposal-temporal/issues/2509#issuecomment-1461418026) that could be used as a starting point.
+Another goal would be to inhibit further divergence (between implementation, and between implementations and spec) beyond what already exists.
+For example, all ECMAScript implementations seem to avoid use of the the default TZDB build options that perform over-eager canonicalization like `Atlantic/Reykjavik=>Africa/Abidjan`.
+We should codify this (good) existing practice in the spec.

 Note that these spec text changes would likely go into `AvailableTimeZoneIdentifiers`, the home (after (1) lands) of implementation-defined canonicalization requirements.